 SimsDirect – for prepaid travel SIM cards

-Travellers Autobarn – for campervan hire in New Zealand, Australia & USA
+Travellers Autobarn – for campervan hire in New Zealand, Australia and USA